Brainstorming Ideas in an ESL Classroom – Part One by Hall Houston – Part 2 is HERE

 - Put students in small groups and give them about 10-15 minutes to discuss.
 Don’t interfere, but circulate and make sure everyone is contributing ideas.
 When time is up, give each group a few minutes to read over their ideas and choose the best 3.
 One by one, the groups will tell the class their ideas.

-Brainstorming is a great activity for getting students to interact in English, talking about real topics that relate to them.
+Brainstorming Ideas in an ESL Classroom can help your students interact in English, talk about real topics that relate to them.